TheN00bBuilder/rtl8192drivers/README.md

 2. `cd` into the directory that you just cloned by typing `cd rtl8192drivers`.

-3. Use `mv` to move the `rtl8192cu` folder to the correct place for the drivers.
+3. Use `mv` to move the `rtl8192cu` file to the correct place for the drivers.
-  * The full command is `sudo mv rtl8192 /lib/modules/$(uname -r)/kernel/drivers/net/wireless/realtek`
+  * The full command is `sudo mv rtl8192cu /lib/modules/$(uname -r)/kernel/drivers/net/wireless/realtek`

 4. Use `modprobe` to make the system aware that you just installed a driver by